sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 Internal rate limiting can be configured to limit the rate at which requests are made from Sourcegraph to GitHub.

 If enabled, the default rate is set at 5000 per hour which can be configured via the `requestsPerHour` field (see below).
+If rate limiting is configured more than once for the same code host instance, the most restrictive limit will be used.

 **NOTE** Internal rate limiting is only currently applied when synchronising [Campaign](../../user/campaigns/index.md) changesets.